 The Engaged Learning initiative is a part of APCICT’s “Turning Today’s Youth into Tomorrow’s Leaders” Programme.
 Launched in 2012, the programme intends to create a cadre of future leaders equipped with knowledge and skills needed for utilizing ICT innovation for sustainable development.
 Under this programme, APCICT provides “Primer Series on ICTD for Youth (Primer Series)”, a comprehensive ICTD curriculum that serves as practical and valuable learning resources for colleges and universities in Asia and the Pacific.

 |Engaged Learning Toolkit for Faculty: Using ICT for Community Development||Engaged Learning Guidebook for Students: Using ICT for Community Development|

 Pilot testing of the publications was conducted in three partner universities:

 - Mahasarakham University (Thailand), where students built an online database and a website for a local museum for sustainable tourism

 - University of the Philippines Los Baños (the Philippines), where students produced an educational broadcasting programme for rural vegetable farmers

 - Kathmandu University (Nepal), where students created a mobile-based information system for rural migrant workers

 The APCICT Virtual Academy - Primer Series

 The Primer Series was officially launched online on 8 February, 2012 as part of the APCICT Virtual Academy (http://e-learning.unapcict.org).
 Learners can freely access the online version of the Primer Series, which is accompanied by video lectures and presentation slides.
 Learners have the opportunity to work through the courses and complete review-exercises and quizzes at their own pace.
-For those with limited or no Internet access, a USB version is available upon request.
 The Virtual Primer Series is currently available in English with plans to translate into additional languages underway.